 This opportunity is for adults who work with young people, ranging from early childhood education to college age.
 (Even if you do not work directly with young people, please reach out anyways!)

-The Racial Reconciliation and Healing Project gives faculty the opportunity to explore three core elements of racial justice work: 1) a Radical Democracy framework, 2) how to interlace the head and the heart, and 3) the different roles of people of color (POC) and whites in dismantling racism.
+The Racial Reconciliation and Healing Project gives faculty the opportunity to explore three core elements of racial justice work: 1) a Radical Democracy framework, 2) how to interlace the head and the heart, and 3) the different roles of BIPOC people and white people in dismantling racism.
 Faculty will develop tools to support youth in their understanding of these three elements.

 Read more on the attachment if you are interested in applying as faculty!

-Please apply if you are interested in a project that brings together Youth of Color and White youth to discuss, expose, and address structural racism at its roots.
-Students who are in their junior year of high school or older in September 2021 or older will be considered for this program.
+Please apply if you are interested in a project that brings together BIPOC youth and white youth to discuss, expose, and address structural racism at its roots.
+Students who are in their junior year of high school or older in September 2022 or older will be considered for this program.
 Youth are invited to participate in the program for multiple years; however, there is an expectation that during the second year of participation, they will begin to do their own fieldwork and apply what they are learning to be a part of a change effort.

 Mondays and Wednesdays from 3:30-5:30pm